ohscar/rmalloc/doc/paper/steve.rst

 Allocator driver usage
 ~~~~~~~~~~~~~~~~~~~~~~~
 Steve does, in essense, two tasks: visualize memory and plot benchmark data.
+The framework allows for fairly easy
-The framework can be extended to support more tools.
+extension with more tools.

 * ``run_memory_frag_animation.sh``: create an animated memory allocation visualisation.
 * ``run_graphs_from_allocstats.py``:  create benchmark based on one or many allocator statistics inputs